 The main physiological factors (causes of dyspnea) that increase the work of breathing (often several-fold) are:

 - constriction of airways due to alveolar hypocapnia

 - reduced oxygen tension in the diaphragm and chest muscles due to worsened oxygen transport

 - tense states of the diaphragm and chest muscles due to arterial hypocapnia.

 Exacerbating causes in the pathophysiology of dyspnea are:

-- mouth breathing (due to reduction in nitric oxide absorption and alveolar CO2)
+- mouth breathing (due to the reduction in nitric oxide absorption and alveolar CO2)

-- chest breathing (due to reduction in the arterial oxygenation)
+- chest breathing (due to the reduction in the arterial oxygenation)

 - presence of inflammation and mucus in airways causing further narrowing or obstruction of air flow.